How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 - You have a simple way to promote your products.
 Implementing a PWYW sale at an optimal time of the year (such as Black Friday and Cyber Monday) would be one way to stand out from your competitors.
 This is because a PWYW model is a great way of promoting your product and is likely to generate more interest than simply offering it for free.

-- If you let you customers set the price, you send a clear message of trust.
-In return, you can expect a greater level of trust from your customers to you.
+- If you let your customers set the price, you send a clear message of trust.
+In return, you can expect a greater level of trust from your customers.
 PWYW is a simple way of strengthening your relationship with your clients.

 - You can sell more products.
 Consider a situation where you only sell ten products per week at $50 each.
 With PWYW, you might sell (or give away) 500 products over the same period at an average of $5 each.
 Provided your running costs are low enough, you could potentially increase your profitability significantly.